A Romantic Valentine's Day Salad

 Some Other Salad Options

-One of the simplest and most classic salads is the Caesar Salad, a combination of crisp lettuce, crunchy croutons and buttery-sharp parmesan cheese dressed with a rich, creamy dressing.
+One of the simplest and most classic salads is the Caesar Salad, a combination of crisp lettuce, crunchy croutons and buttery-sharp Parmesan cheese dressed with a rich, creamy dressing.
 I have a great recipe for Caesar Salad on my web site but if you are in a hurry and you want to take a shortcut, there are some good Caesar Salad kits that you can purchase at the grocery store.
 Look for the Dole, Fresh Express, or Cardini brands.

 If you use a combination of virgin olive oil and canola oil (I call it a chef's blend) and use it with balsamic vinegar, you end up with a very tasty quick and easy, down and dirty salad dressing.
-You can even add a little Dijon mustart to give it a little more flavor.
+You can even add a little Dijon mustard to give it a little more flavor.

 I know it doesn't sound gourmet, but give it a try and let me know.

 Roasted Pear Walnut Goat Cheese Salad Recipe

 For the Salad

 - mixed baby greens